hds-sandbox/RDM_biodata_course/develop/09_version_control.md

     3. Make your own repositories
     4. Make a Github page to show off your data analysis reports

-In this lesson, we will explore the concept of version control and its pivotal role in modern research and development workflows.
-We'll introduce Git, a widely adopted version control system that empowers you to systematically track changes in your work.
+In this lesson, we will explore the concept of version control and its role in modern research and development workflows.
+We'll introduce Git, a widely adopted version control system that allows you to systematically track changes in your work.
 Additionally, we will check GitHub, a collaborative platform for hosting Git repositories, enabling you to share your work with others and increase the visibility of your projects.
 By the end of this lesson, you'll have a introductory understanding of version control, the ability to create Git repositories, and the skills to build a GitHub page to showcase your data analysis.

 ## Version control